 Let’s say you’re selling a medical practice in California, and a doctor or medical group from Texas is interested in purchasing it.
 Just because that doctor is licensed in Texas does not mean they will meet the qualifications for licensing and operating a medical practice in California.
 They will need to contact the California Medical Licensing Board to determine their next steps.

 But the same is true for other businesses.
-Contractors must be licensed as well, and there are often local and regional requirements.
-Your business broker will be aware of many of these, but an attorney can often clear up legal matters like how long a new owner has to become licensed after the purchase, what requirements they have to meet, and they can even help with background and credit checks that might be part of the process.
+Contractors must also hold a license, and there are often local and regional requirements.
+Your business broker will likely be aware of many of these details, but an attorney can often provide further clarification on legal matters.
+One of these is the timeframe for obtaining a license after purchase, including the specific requirements that must be met, as well as assistance with background and credit checks that may be part of the process.

-Remember, as important as it is for your buyer to perform due diligence, it is just as important that you vet your buyer.
+Remember, as important as it is for your buyer to perform due diligence, it is just as crucial that you vet your buyer.

-There are other important factors an attorney can help with, like determining the way the sale should be structured and other factors.
-There are a lot of legal intricacies to selling a California business.
-If your business broker and your attorney work together, they can assure a smooth sale process and hand-off to the new owner.
+There are other essential factors that an attorney can help with, such as determining the best way to structure the sale and other relevant considerations.
+There are numerous legal intricacies in selling a California business.
+If your business broker and attorney work together, they can ensure a smooth sale process and a seamless handoff to the new owner.
 But there is another unique process to consider in California.

 Escrow and Closing

-In California, for the sale of most businesses, escrow is a requirement.
-This complicates the process slightly, but between an attorney and your business broker, you can make this part of the process go smoothly.
+In California, escrow is a requirement for the sale of most businesses.
+This complicates the process slightly, but with the assistance of an attorney and your business broker, you can make this part of the process go smoothly.

 This final closing is when you will sign the final paperwork that transfers ownership of your business and the money from the buyer to you.
-By this point, you should feel secure that all paperwork has been filed properly, and that the deal has been completed to your satisfaction, and in a legal way.
+By this point, you should feel secure that all paperwork has been filed correctly and that the deal has been completed to your satisfaction and in a legal way.

 The Cons of Hiring an Attorney